 On January 8, 2021, the independent DMC of COVA reviewed the safety data analysis from the first 20 patients who were enrolled in the study, and recommended beginning recruitment for Part 2 of COVA.
-Authorization has been obtained for most clinical centers from regulatory authorities (national regulatory agency and/or central IRB and/or local Ethics Committees) in the United States and Brazil for the start of Part 2.
+Following the DMC's recommendation to begin the recruitment for Part 2 of COVA, authorization was obtained from the applicable regulatory authorities (national regulatory agencies and/or central IRB and/or local Ethics Committees) in Brazil and the United States for most clinical centers in the two countries for the start of Part 2.
+Similar authorizations to begin Part 2 of COVA were subsequently obtained from the applicable regulatory authorities in France and in Belgium.
 Enrollment for Part 1 was completed on January 21, 2021.
 Enrollment for Part 2 of the study is expected to be completed in the first quarter of 2021.